itisaknife234/Opencv-facedetection-REMAKE-by-HK99/Portfoilo.md

 >
 # The Original code
 ![image](https://github.com/user-attachments/assets/abb4710f-314d-4411-8d21-7c6b70199eb1)
-This is the Orignal code that posted
+?This is the Orignal code that posted
 > There are simple feature to change the Trained Model, stop/Close and Start
+>
 ![image](https://github.com/user-attachments/assets/6dbf0392-40d6-45ab-983a-dab4b3eae8f7)
 > Orignal code works well and good at detect the eye
 > The Lab environment is based on Samsung Galaxy Book2